 - Consult with your attorney.
 If you have questions throughout the divorce process while stuck in quarantine, your attorney can assist you.
 Staying up to date with how COVID-19 may affect your divorce proceedings can eliminate the stress of not knowing what comes next.

 - Consider online divorce mediation.
 Being cooped up in quarantine with your ex can cause emotions to rise.
 If new issues relating to your divorce come up, a professional mediator can help guide you through these issues together and get your divorce back on track.

 This is a confusing time, and many of us are being faced with situations we never expected.
-If you have questions about divorcing during this time, Jacobson Family Law can be your resource.
+If you have questions about Divorcing your Live-In Spouse During a Quarantine, Jacobson Family Law can be your resource.
 Schedule an appointment or call us at (443) 744-1147 – we can help.